Changing your saddle height is the most important adjustment you can make to the fit of your bike.

 1. How to measure your bike’s saddle height

-Use your tape measure to start at the centre-top of your saddle and measure in a straight line to the centre of your bottom bracket (ignore the seat tube angle – just follow the tape measure).
+Use your tape measure to start at the centre-top of your saddle and measure in a straight line to the centre of your bottom bracket.

-Document your measurement to the millimetre (764mm, for example).
+Record to the nearest millimetre (764mm, for example).

-2. How to determine the saddle fore/aft position
+2. How to measure the saddle fore/aft position

-Measure from the wall to the bottom bracket for measurement #1.
+Measure from the wall to the bottom bracket for measurement one.

-Measure from the wall to the tip of the saddle for measurement #2.
+Measure from the wall to the tip of the saddle for measurement two.

-To calculate saddle setback, deduct measurement #1 from measurement #2.
+To calculate saddle setback, deduct measurement one from measurement two.

-Because many seats have contours, the best way to get consistent measurements is to measure the overall seat tilt.
+Because many saddles have contours, it’s best to measure the overall seat tilt.